Hari555Y/html_css_js/README.md

 5 func vs Func reference for local and global variables 6 callback methods in js
-7 forming a local server using express and then fetching data from it using fetch api javascript Thanks
+7 forming a local server using express and then fetching data from it using fetch api javascript 8 learning react and how to use bootstrap, styled-components, mui libraries.
+9 learning redux react and some of its functionalities.
+10 try to replicate the home webpage of facebook using react.
+Thanks